cinnaamonka/GenerateDungeon/README.md

 The Dungeon Generation Algorithm takes inspiration from probability theory to introduce an element of unpredictability and complexity into your dungeon environments.
 By leveraging probabilistic principles, I have crafted a tool that goes beyond traditional methods, offering a dynamic and ever-changing canvas for game worlds.

 My project has been created with the C++ Win32 Engine developed by my teacher at University of Applied Science Howest.
 The algorithm is inspired by Tyrant's technique, this strategic selection maintains both aesthetic coherence and equal probability distribution for a balanced and elegant dungeon generation.
+Also the RNG algorithm as a method of generating numerical values that are unpredictable and lacking in any sort of pattern.

 I am also using a small visual techique to show that all the room and corridors in the dungeon are walkable by adding enter and exit stairs to my visual representation.